top of page

 There was no access to the first floor, but you could make out the upper rooms as well as working out that there were two rooms higher up on the 3rd floor in the attic.
 A quick jump down into the cellar system gave way to 13 rooms in total.
 No doors, but a concrete floor.
 Each one empty with rubble and rubbish strewn around and on my next night visit, I would choose one of the back rooms as my bedroom where I slept over in Sandfield Tower huddled in a corner of this basement room panic stricken by the noise of the pigeons that were flying in, thinking that the entire building was going to collapse.

+I visited Sandfield Tower on many occasions to take my photographs and wonder around the building and I was able to map out a floor plan of which I have added on this website.
 Perhaps my happiest time was in the second visit where after a night’s sleep, I woke up in the basement of the building as if I had owned it myself and sat by the window in the side room to see the daylight and to start on a little bit of breakfast that I had packed with me to keep me going.

 The 'Bedroom' for the night in one of the basement rooms.
 As you do!
+On the right was the 'breakfast' room where I sat on the floor!

 bottom of page